neha-kay/Kiko-plus/about.md

 Hi!
 My name is Neha.
 This is my brain space - my tabula rasa for random thoughts.

-Welcome, have fun, and if you see something you like, reach out - either on the page itself, or to me directly at <neha@nehakay.com>.
+Welcome, have fun, and if you see something you like, reach out - at <neha@nehakay.com>.

 ## About Me